defoe-code/defoe/docs/specify-data-to-query.md

 ## NLS  dataset

-You need to have in the configuration file just the **list of directories** (with the full path) to query.
-See an example of a configuration file for this dataset (using the Encyclopaedia Britannica) bellow:
+When you want to work with a [NLS](https://data.nls.uk/data/digitised-collections/) dataset in defoe, you will need to have a data file with just the **list of directories** (with the full path) to query.
+See an example of a data file for this dataset (using the Encyclopaedia Britannica) bellow:

 ```bash
 XXXX/nls-data-encyclopaediaBritannica/193108323